 Claiming the depreciation of the vehicle is a difficult task only if you don't understand how to do it.
 Slowing down reading about it, you will be able to see it for how simple it actually is.
 Depending upon when the vehicle was put into business service, you can use what is called Modified Accelerated Cost Recovery System.
 Under this system, tax law gives you five years of accelerated depreciation on the vehicle so long as it was put into service after 1986.
 However, you cannot take this deduction if you use the vehicle for business purposes less than 50% of the time.
 If this is the case, use the straight-line method for your standard five year depreciation.
 It'll be easier, anyway

 For vehicle repairs, use actual cost method, and be sure to keep all your receipts, because if an audit does happen, the IRS isn't going to accept "oops" as a valid reason for not producing proper documentation.
 You may also want to title the vehicle in the name of the LLC we form for you..
-Other examples of business expenses are mail forwarding, virtual office, and our registered agent service.
+Other examples of business expenses is our registered agent service.

 Thank you for taking the time to read our page.
 Beyond resource articles, we offer numerous services designed to make opening and running your company easy.
-We can help you form an LLC in New Mexico, act as your registered agent in New Mexico, help set up a virtual office, and help keep you private.
+We can help you form an LLC in New Mexico and acting as your registered agent in New Mexico.